ednxzu/manages_apt_packages/README.md

     state: absent
   - name: ...
 ```
 This variable is a list of packages, with their name, desired version and state.
-Note that the role allows version rollbacks, so unless you absolutely need a specific version, it is usualy advised to keep the version on `latest` on empty (which is considered the same).
+Note that the role allows version rollbacks, so unless you absolutely need a specific version, it is usualy advised to keep the version on `latest` or empty (which is considered the same).

 Dependencies
 ------------